-We anticipate that our existing capital resources combined with anticipated future cash flows will be sufficient to support our operating needs throughout the next fifteen to eighteen months.
+We anticipate that our existing capital resources combined with anticipated future cash flows will be sufficient to support our operating needs for at least the coming year.
 However, we anticipate that we will be required to obtain additional financing to fund the development of our research and development pipeline in future periods as well as to support the possible launch of any future products.
 In particular, other substantial payments will be made in accordance with the agreement for licensing TA-1790.
 These payments are based on certain development, regulatory and sales milestones.
 In addition, royalty payments would be required on any future product sales.